RameshRukshan/Simulatator-ProBigD/README.md

 # Simulatator-ProBigD
 Simulatator of chanageing item hidden door according to open incorrect door Simulatate with big data and Game Mode.
 Explained video URL :- https://youtu.be/hhELB8W0w-4
+# Consept
+<br> There is three doors and behind the one door there is Compose available.
+In Game mode player shuld select one door.
+Then computer will open one empty door and give chance to user for change the selected door to other closed door.
+May be Selected door is the correct door or may be the switched door is the correct one.<i><br>Note: Compose will randomly assign to door when form load.</i><br>
 <p dir="ltr" style="line-height:1.38;margin-top:0pt;margin-bottom:0pt;"><span style="font-size:11pt;font-family:Arial;color:#000000;background-color:transparent;font-weight:400;font-style:normal;font-variant:normal;text-decoration:none;vertical-align:baseline;white-space:pre;white-space:pre-wrap;"><span style="border:none;display:inline-block;overflow:hidden;width:624px;height:336px;"><img src="https://lh3.googleusercontent.com/XIVzk_vSV26Tksfkey31nyfWpbOmsVVmUdE7MCAF9eyRKaxlhCg3oKy6U9lm_DxfBjMWjyrWBicwVjnzDD6qzV4E8qkSqM2OXiRQDmPCw51pDIQWJ5odBLQ7JYpyuUcw8oHRXLqk" width="624" height="336"></span></span></p>
 <p><br></p>
 <p><br></p>